maxdan94/DivHi/README.md

 Feel free to use these lines as you wish.
 Computes a hierarchical clustering.
 DivHi pronounce "Dive high".
-Maybe should be changed into "High Dive": https://en.wikipedia.org/wiki/High_diving
+Maybe the name of the code should be changed into "High Dive": https://en.wikipedia.org/wiki/High_diving

 ## To compile: